 About Juvenile Justice Reform

-This program is a collaborative effort (to divert families from further court and DCS involvement) between TN Voices for Children, the Mental Health and Substance Abuse Department, the Montgomery, Robertson and Sumner county Juvenile Courts.
-The JJR program is a strength-based and family-driven program that supports children, youth and families involved in the Juvenile Justice system.
-In the JJR program, a Family Support Provider (FSP) and Youth and Family Therapist (YFT) meets weekly with both youth and parents to help them identify strength-based goals that address issues that may be contributing to the youth’s court involvement.
+This program is a collaborative effort (to divert families from the further court and DCS involvement) between TN Voices, TDMHSAS, the Montgomery, Robertson, and Sumner County Juvenile Courts.
+The JJR program is a strength-based and family-driven program that supports children, youth, and families involved in the Juvenile Justice system.
+In the JJR program, a Family Support Specialist (FSS) and Youth and Family Therapist (YFT) meet weekly with both youth and parents to help them identify strength-based goals that address issues that may be contributing to the youth’s court involvement.

 Eligibility & Service Areas

 This program serves Montgomery, Robertson, and Sumner Counties.
-This project is funded by the Tennessee Department of Mental Health Substance and Abuse Services.
+This project is funded by the TDMHSAS.

 This program serves youth ages 12-18 involved with the Juvenile Courts in Montgomery, Cheatham, Robertson, and Sumner counties.
 The Juvenile Justice Reform (JJR) program is in-home services.
 Families can be referred to the JJR program by Youth Service Officers, Probation Officers, Court Administrators, the Department of Children’s services, and other community members.
 This project is funded by the TDMHSAS.